-The IUSD's net position reflects its investment in capital and lease assets (e.g., land, equipment, buildings, and improvements net of accumulated depreciation and accumulated amortization); less any related debt (bonds payable and obligations under leases less unspent bond proceeds) used to acquire those assets that are still outstanding.
+The IUSD's net position reflects its investment in capital assets (e.g., land, equipment, buildings, and improvements net of accumulated depreciation); less any related debt (bonds payable and obligations under capital leases less unspent bond proceeds) used to acquire those assets that are still outstanding.
 The IUSD uses these capital assets to provide services to students; consequently, the assets invested in capital assets are not available for future spending.

-Although the IUSD's investment in its capital and lease assets are reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.
+Although the District's investment in its capital assets is reported net of related debt, it should be noted that the resources needed to repay this debt must be provided from other sources, since the capital assets themselves cannot be used to liquidate these liabilities.

 An additional portion of the IUSD's net position represents resources that are restricted for capital projects.
-The sources are bond funds, developer fees, state school building funds and the IUSD's reserves for capital projects.
+The sources are bond funds, developer fees, state school building funds and the district's reserves for capital projects.
 The Bond Interest and Redemption Fund is used to pay off the bonds.
 The remaining balance of restricted and unrestricted net position may be used to meet the IUSD's obligations to students, employees, and creditors and to honor next year's budget.

-Governmental activities: The key elements of the IUSD's change in net position for the year ended June 30, 2022, are as follows:
+Governmental activities: The key elements of the district's net position for the year ended June 30, 2023, are as follows: